Faculty Teaching Excellence Award

 - in small postgraduate classes of less than 10 students, the whole group should agree to the nomination.

-Nomination forms are available for download by clicking on the link to the right of this page.
-The form is a pdf document that has editable blank fields which may be completed before the form is printed for signing and lodged with Belinda Chambers by Friday, October 31, 2014, for both Semester One and Semester Two units of study.
+Nomination forms for faculty staff who reach particular units of study are available for download by clicking on the link to the right of this page.
+The form is a pdf document that has editable blank fields that can be completed before the form is printed for signing and lodged with Belinda Chambers by Friday, June 5, 2015, for Semester One units of study, and Friday, October 30, 2015 for Semester Two units of study.

-Adobe PDF Reader software (available free of charge by clicking on the link above) is essential for opening and editing the documents.
+Adobe PDF Reader software (available free of charge by clicking on the "Get Adobe Reader" image above) is essential for opening and editing the documents.

 Applications will be assessed on the basis of evidence that supports applicant’s claims against the following criteria, each of which is explained in detail on the nomination form.

 - Approaches to teaching that influence, motivate and inspire students to learn

 - Development of curricula and resources that reflect a command of the field

 - Approaches to assessment and feedback that foster independent learning

 - Respect and support for the development of students as individuals